sparkfabrik/company-playbook/content/organization/operations.md

 ### Platform

 The employees in this area are responsible for implementing, maintaining, and evolving cloud infrastructures and development platforms, for both the company and external customers.
-They also also work as an internal service team, and deliver expert consulting services to those customers who want to implement in-house DevOps and cloud-native practices.
+They also work as an internal service team, and deliver expert consulting services to those customers who want to implement in-house DevOps and cloud-native practices.

 The Platform area also works to bring innovation at all operational levels, suggesting the creation and adoption of new technologies, creating new business lines, and enhancing the efficiency of the existing ones.